vnetcon/curvy/README.md

 # curvy
 Curvy is an easy full stack web application development environment.

+The easiest way to get back here again is to search "full stack curvy".

 Key features:

 * Build your app using plain html/css/javascript (e.g. Bootsrap) or frameworks like Angular, React, Vue etc.